k8hertweck/bacterialGenomics/README.md

 * `ARCHIVE` is the name of the directory you want to compress

 Other notes:
+* There are a few hidden files/directories in this project (e.g., `.git/` and `.gitignore`; you do not need to work with them.
 * To log out of your cloud instance, type `exit` or simply close the shell window.
 * You can have multiple bash shells open at once; it is common to have one open for your cloud instance and another to access your local computer